Continuation-of-Ashford/ashford-docs/character_creation/prestige_classes/colored-mana-ritualist.md

 </div>

 ### Prestige Class Prerequisites:
 Any level 20 Ashford character that learns how to use colored mana from a powerful caster in Ravnica, Zendikar, Innistrad, Kaladesh, Amonkhet, Ixalan, or Dominaria.
-Places that can be accessed using the Dream of the Blue Veil spell.
+These places can be accessed using the Dream of the Blue Veil spell.

 In order to benefit from this training a character must also have the ability to scribe rituals into a book, be it from the Ritual Caster feat, Book of Ancient Secrets invocation, or the Wizard version of the Ritual Casting feature.